-In fiction, the Doctor Who episode ‘Blink’ contains an information paradox in which a video message forms an endless loop spanning thirty-eight years, as does the two-part Doctor Who episodes ‘Under the Lake’, and ‘Before the Flood’, which also features a nifty paradox anecdote involving Beethoven’s music.
+In fiction, the Doctor Who episode ‘Blink‘ contains an information paradox in which a video message forms an endless loop spanning thirty-eight years.
+Likewise, the two-part Doctor Who episodes ‘Under the Lake‘, and ‘Before the Flood‘ also features a nifty paradox anecdote involving Beethoven’s music.
 The 2014 film ‘Time Lapse‘ provides a further example of a story rich in bootstrap paradoxes, with the main characters responding daily to photos they receive from 24 hours into their future.

-– Object: The movie Somewhere in Time provides an example of a bootstrap paradox involving an object, in this case a pocket watch given to Christopher Reeve by an old woman in 1972, which it turns out he gave to her younger self after traveling back in time to 1912.
-The young woman then completes the infinite loop in time by giving it to Reeve when she’s older and its 1972.
-One inconsistency that arises, however, is that the pocket watch may have been through that cycle countless times, but still remains “unaged” and unaffected by time.
-The problem is no less true for information trapped inside a bootstrap paradox, which seems to violate the second-law of Thermodynamics, which states that entropy (gradual decline into disorder) will always increase over time.
+– Object: The 1980’s movie Somewhere in Time provides an example of a bootstrap paradox involving an object, in this case a pocket watch.
+In 1972, Christopher Reeve is given a watch by an old woman, which it turns out was given to her younger self by Reeve after traveling back to 1912.
+The young woman then completes the infinite loop by giving the watch to Reeve in 1972 when she’s older.
+An inconsistency that subsequently arises is how the pocket watch survives countless time cycles while remaining “unaged” and unaffected by time.
+The problem is no less true for information trapped inside a bootstrap paradox.
+Both seem to violate the second-law of Thermodynamics, which states that entropy (gradual decline into disorder) will always increase over time.

 In the Terminator movies, Skynet is an example of a bootstrap paradox involving an object.
 Skynet, the conscious AI system and mankind’s nemesis, could not have been invented without the leftover components of the T-800 cybernetic organism it sent back in time to stop John Connor.
 The technology was analyzed and Skynet and cyborgs were subsequently created through reverse engineering.

 – Person: The most extreme example of a bootstrap paradox involving a person can be found in the Robert A. Heinlein’s short story “All You Zombies” (1959), which inspired the 2014 movie “Predestination“.
 Here the main character, an intersex male born a female, is tricked into going back in time and impregnating his pre-gender reassigned female self, who subsequently gives birth to himself/herself.
-As a result he is self-created entity who is both his own mother and father, which presents a real mind bending chicken-and-egg conundrum.
-Once again the story appears to be self-consistent, with no changes taking place each time through the loop, although Heinlein doesn’t attempt to answer the role “free will” plays in imaginative scenario.
+As a result, he becomes a self-created entity who is both his own mother and father.
+This naturally presents a real mind-bending chicken-and-egg conundrum.
+Once again, however, the story appears to be self-consistent, with no changes taking place each time through the loop.
+Nevertheless, Heinlein doesn’t attempt to answer the role “free will” plays in this imaginative scenario.

-The Futurama episode ‘Roswell That Ends Well’ where Fry becomes his own grandfather provides another good example of a person centric bootstrap paradox in fiction, as does the Terminator movies with a future John Connor sending Kyle Reese to the past to impregnate Sarah Connor, who then gives birth to John Connor.
+The Futurama episode ‘Roswell That Ends Well‘ where Fry becomes his own grandfather provides another good example of a person-centric bootstrap paradox in fiction.
+As does the Terminator movies, once more, with a future John Connor sending Kyle Reese to the past to impregnate Sarah Connor, who then gives birth to John Connor.

 Self-Consistent with Timeline

-Consistency Paradoxes, such as the Grandfather Paradox, The Hitler paradox, and Polchinski’s Paradox, result in a self-inconsistent solution with the timeline’s history.
-After all, if a time traveler killed his own grandfather then he would never have been born, and so would not have been able to travel back through time and murder his grandfather, which is a paradox.
+Consistency Paradoxes, such as the Grandfather Paradox, The Hitler paradox, and Polchinski’s Paradox, result in a ‘self-inconsistent’ solution with the timeline’s history.
+After all, if a time traveler killed his own grandfather then he would never have been born, and so would not have been able to travel back through time and murder his grandfather.
+This would be a paradox.

-Theoretical physicists take the possibility of time travel very seriously, and while Einstein’s general theory of relativity tells us that we have got almost complete freedom of movement into the future, time travel to the past, on the other hand, throws up a number of paradoxes, even though Einstein’s equations maintain that spacetime can be twisted into any shape, and that loops in spacetime are possible.
-Therefore, the time travel paradoxes which arise are of particular concern to scientists who, after discovering that their sound line of reasoning often results in contradictory conclusions, has lead many to conclude that time travel to the past must be impossible.
-Some of those fundamental breeches in the laws of physics include the following:
+Einstein’s Theory of General Relativity tells us that we have got almost complete freedom of movement into the future.
+Time travel to the past, on the other hand, throws up a number of paradoxes.
+That’s despite his equations maintaining that four-dimensional space-time can be twisted into any shape, and that loops in space-time are possible.
+Any time travel paradoxes that do arise are therefore of particular concern to theoretical physicists.
+Their line of reasoning has subsequently led many of them to conclude that time travel to the past must be impossible.
+Some of those fundamental breaches in the laws of physics include the following examples:

-Law of Causality: While a bootstrap paradox may produce a consistent account of the timeline’s history, one problem associated with this ontological conundrum is an apparent violation of the Law of Causality.
-As a result, scientists are presented with an obvious problem in that they are no longer able to say that a past ’cause’ lead to a future ‘event’, as the event may equally have been created in the future before leading to its cause in the past.
-This therefore suggests that instead of time moving from a dead past to an undetermined future, the past, present and future are, in fact, all equally real at the same time, rendering the task of defining the “origin” of anything, a term usually associated with the past, now meaningless.
+– Law of Causality: While a bootstrap paradox may produce a consistent account of the timeline’s history, one problem associated with this ontological conundrum is an apparent violation of the Law of Causality.
+As a result, scientists are presented with an obvious problem in that they are no longer able to say that a past ’cause’ leads to a future ‘event’.
+After all, the event may equally have been created in the future before leading to its cause in the past.
+This suggests that instead of time moving from a dead past to an undetermined future, the past, present, and future are, in fact, all equally real at the same time.
+In the process, rendering the task of defining the “origin” of anything, a term usually associated with the past, now meaningless.

 “.. in the case of macroscopic objects like the watch whose worldlines form closed loops, the outside world can expend energy to repair wear/entropy that the object acquires over the course of its history, so that it will be back in its original condition when it closes the loop. (wiki)”

-Otherwise, it would be intriguing to consider the possibility that the time traveling watch might have to obey the ‘timeline protection hypothesis’ which states that any attempt to create a paradox would fail due to a distortion of probability.
+Otherwise, it would be intriguing to consider the possibility that the time-traveling watch might have to obey the ‘timeline protection hypothesis’ which states that any attempt to create a paradox would fail due to a probability distortion being created.
 Imagine a young Jane Seymour becoming angry, for instance, and throwing the watch at the wall.
 The wall may be damaged slightly but the watch must remain in the same state.
-Probability would bend to prevent any damage occurring to the watch, which could result in some pretty incredible outcomes, as the universe must favor an improbable event happening, in order to prevent an impossible one.
+Probability would bend to prevent any damage occurring to the watch, which could result in some pretty incredible outcomes.
+Nevertheless, the universe must favor an improbable event happening, in order to prevent an impossible one.

-A final possibility could involve a chrononaut finding himself in a parallel universe or multiverse each time he travels to the past, thereby changing nothing of his original timeline.
+A final possibility involves a chrononaut finding himself in a parallel universe or multiverse each time he travels to the past, thereby changing nothing of his original timeline.